hmarchen/S.A.T.S/README.md

 ### Changes Made
 - fixed the visuals for breadcrumb
+- Reordered the pages and fixed the issue with multiple input fields in one page

 ### Plan
 - Make data save to the JSON file at the end